Spider-Man (Takuya Yamashiro)

-Takuya Yamashiro (山城 拓也, Yamashiro Takuya), also known as Spider-Man (スパイダーマン, Supaidāman) and colloquially as the "Japanese Spider-Man", is a fictional character and superhero portrayed by Kōsuke Kayama (Shinji Tōdō) based on the Marvel Comics character of the same name.
-He is the protagonist of Toei's 1978 Spider-Man television series, subsequently reappearing as a supporting character in the 2014–2015 Spider-Verse and 2018 Spider-Geddon comic storylines, and in the animated film Spider-Man: Across the Spider-Verse (2023).

-The success of Yamashiro and his giant mecha robot Leopardon made Toei adapt the concept to their Super Sentai franchise in Battle Fever J, ultimately making the character the narrative-forefather of the Power Rangers.
+Takuya Yamashiro (山城 拓也, Yamashiro Takuya), also known as Spider-Man (スパイダーマン, Supaidāman) and colloquially as the "Japanese Spider-Man", is a superhero portrayed by Kōsuke Kayama (Shinji Tōdō) based on the Marvel Comics character of the same name.
+He is the protagonist of Toei's 1978 Spider-Man television series, subsequently reappearing as a supporting character in the 2014–2015 Spider-Verse, the 2018 Spider-Geddon, the 2022–2023 End of the Spider-Verse and the 2025 Spider-Verse vs. Venomverse comic storylines.
+The success of Yamashiro and his giant mecha robot Leopardon made Toei adapt the concept to their Super Sentai franchise in Battle Fever J, ultimately making the character the narrative forefather of the Power Rangers.

 Character development and execution

-The Takuya Yamashiro incarnation of Spider-Man is drastically different from the traditional Marvel Comics version, with the former sharing the same name, costume, and primary superpowers.
+The Takuya Yamashiro incarnation of Spider-Man is different from the traditional Marvel Comics version, with the former sharing the same name, costume, and primary superpowers.

-The series greatly influenced later Tokusatsu series and anime series, as Yamashiro's series introduced the concept of a superhero summoning a giant robot to fight an enlarged enemy for them.
+The series influenced later Tokusatsu series and anime series, as Yamashiro's series introduced the concept of a superhero summoning a giant robot to fight a massive enemy for them.
 While series about heroes with a giant robot have been around prior to Yamashiro, it had yet to be combined with a superhero who also fights enemies himself.
 As a result, it became a permanent staple of the Super Sentai franchise beginning with Battle Fever J.